Ex-pro says Woods enjoyed equipment edge in dominant 2000

 "Only a handful of guys had gone to the solid ball.
 The rest of us all thought a wound ball was better."

-Wound balls had a rubber thread wound around either a liquid center or a synthetic rubber core.
+Wound balls had a rubber thread wound around either a liquid centre or a synthetic rubber core.
 These days, all players use solid, multi-layer, urethane-covered balls.

 New Zealander Nobilo is not suggesting Woods would not have dominated had he used wounds balls, just that he thinks it might not have been by quite as much.